 Tampons, like pads, are products used to absorb menstrual flow.
-They are made of soft cotton pressed together to form a cylinder-like shape, so that they can be easily inserted into the opening of the vagina.
-Tampons are "worn" inside of the vagina (just during a women's period) to absorb menstrual flow.
+They’re made of soft cotton pressed together to form a cylinder-like shape so that they can be easily inserted into the opening of the vagina.
+Tampons are “worn” inside of the vagina (just during a women’s period) to absorb menstrual flow.
 They come in all different sizes and absorbencies.
 Most tampons come with an applicator that is used to insert them.
 The applicator is then thrown away.
-Tampons have a string built-in so that they can be pulled out when it is time to change it.
+Tampons have a string built-in so that it can be pulled out when it’s time to change it.